brandur/sorg/content/fragments/gh-ost.md

 be a better way if you're not already locked into a big MySQL cluster.
 In fact, they'll even go out of their way [to champion MySQL over better alternatives][vmg] despite being fully aware how problematic its use can be.
-There's a level of willful misdirection here that I just can't wrap my head around.
+There's a level of seemingly willful misdirection here that I just can't wrap my head around.

 [gh-ost]: https://github.com/github/gh-ost
 [vmg]: https://twitter.com/vmg/status/757987482478776320